satish-a0/pasar/README.md

 	- Example `python . etl cdm_source`
 	- Multiple tables for cdm_source and concept `python . etl cdm_source,concept`. <b>NO SPACES BETWEEN COMMA SEPARTED OMOP Tables</b>

+### **PostgresGCP** Class

+**PostgresGCP** is a class that does an ssh tunnel to the GCP VM, and binds the GCP Postgres port to your local system.
+This is to provide a programatic way to connect to source postgres database hosted at google cloud postgres

+In order to use this class, please fill in the following env variables in your `.env` file.

+- GCP_VM_IP
+- GCP_VM_USERNAME
+- GCP_VM_PKEY_PATH
+- GCP_POSTGRES_IP
+- GCP_POSTGRES_PASSWORD

+Run `python ./pypasar/db/utils/PostgresGCP.py` to ensure that everything is setup correctly and a query to GCP postgres is successful.

 ### Cleanup

 #### Remove Python environment